cristianofranco76/getting-and-Cleaning-Data/CodeBook.md

 3. "data_type" -> type of volunteers selected: generating the training data or the test data.
 Important Note: this variable was created by the script to guarantee that we are able to track from each type of observation the data sets come from.

-The other following varibles are as described in the experiment above.
+As described in the experiment above:

 4. "tBodyAcc.mean...X"
 5. "tBodyAcc.mean...Y"